holdensmagicalunicorn/HashTable/README.md

 ## Public Methods
  - _set_, create or update a key
  - _get_, retrieve a value by key
- - _store_, stores one or more key:value pairs, if a single paramater is passed it becomes a key with a value of undefined
+ - _store_, stores one or more key:value pairs, if a single parameter is passed it becomes a key with a value of undefined
  - _unset_, sets a value to `undefined` but leaves the key
  - _del_, returns specified key and associated value in an array and deletes